silentshamunc/silentshamcom/README.md

 You need to create a free GitHub account (sorry).

 1. Go to [this link](https://github.com/silentshamunc/silentshamcom/new/master/site/content).
 2. After the `silentshamcom/site/content/`, there's an input box that asks you to "Name your file".
-Name the file something like `2019-12-25-timesgazette.md`.
-The title isn't actually important, but the `.md` at the end is.
+If the article was published on Christmas in the Charlotte Weekly, name the file something like `2019-12-25-charlotteweekly.md`.
+The `.md` at the end is important.
 3. Underneath "Edit new file", copy and complete the following template.
 4. Click the green "Propose new file" button.
 You can just ignore the text fields under "Propose new file."